firecracker-microvm/firecracker/SECURITY-POLICY.md

-# Security Problem Policy
+# Security Issue Policy

-If you uncover a security problem with Firecracker, please write to us on
+If you uncover a security issue with Firecracker, please write to us on
 <firecracker-security-disclosures@amazon.com>.

-Once the Firecracker [maintainers](MAINTAINERS.md) become aware (or are made aware) of a security vulnerability, they will immediately assess it.
+Once the Firecracker [maintainers](MAINTAINERS.md) become aware (or are made aware) of a security issue, they will immediately assess it.
 Based on impact and complexity, they will determine an embargo period (if externally reported, the period will be agreed upon with the external party).

 During the embargo period, maintainers will prioritize developing a fix over other activities.
 Within this period, maintainers may also notify a limited